16 Incredible Things to do in Auckland, New Zealand

 The last eruption was said to be over 500 years ago.
-In about 2014 geologists explorde the volcano in further depth and found that another eruption is very unlikely (about a 0.1% chance in fact).
+In about 2014 geologists explored the volcano in further depth and found that another eruption is very unlikely (about a 0.1% chance in fact).

 Rangitoto is also home to the largest pohutukawa forest in New Zealand.
 Pohutukawa is a unique New Zealand tree dubbed as the NZ Christmas tree.

-12. Visit a cat café
+12. Visit a Cat Café

-13. Watch Gannets at Muriwai beach
+13. Watch GAnnets at Muriwai Beach

 Muriwai is only an hours’ drive from Auckland and is one of the most unique things to see in New Zealand.
 There’s a viewing platform where you can watch all the birds in their habitat.

 14. Visit Goat Island